dominique-mueller/hugo-installer/README.md

 }
 ```

-> This parameter is optional, the default destination path is `bin/hugo`.
+> Don't forget to add the destination path to your `.gitignore` file!

 <br><br><br>